Judyknown/Judyknown/README.md

 - 👋 Hi, I’m @Judyknown
-- 👀 I’m interested in coding
+- 👀 I’m interested in PDF and software engineer
-- 🌱 I’m currently learning java and javascript
+- 🌱 I’m using python mostly
-- 💞️ I’m looking to collaborate on (not sure)
+- 💞️ I’m looking to collaborate on more software tools
 - 📫 How to reach me: zwdjudy@gmail.com

 <!---